KKlob/Capstone2.5_Frontend/README.md

 Responsive, intuitive web app built primarily for use on a smartphone or other hand-held device.
 Single-Page-Application allowing easy access to relevent Congressional Member information.
 Simplifying the way we understand how our Politians represent us.
 Capstone includes congressional member lookup for most recent congress + user login to store subscribed members for quick lookup.
 Anyone wanting to have a quick informational lookup of US Congress Members would enjoy using this app.

 ## ToDo:
-- States Display
-  - Each state card will get a background color matching dominant party
-    - even amounts of D/R wil be purple
 - Login/Logout/Signup
   - On success
     - Flash success message to user